themesberg/volt-bootstrap-5-dashboard/README.md

 Volt is a free and open source Bootstrap 5 Admin Dashboard featuring over 100 components, 11 example pages and 3 customized plugins.
 Volt **does not require jQuery** as a dependency meaning that every library and script's are jQuery free.

+## Bootstrap 5 and Vanilla Javascript

+Volt is built using the latest version of Bootstrap 5 and because [jQuery is no longer required as a dependency](https://themesberg.com/blog/tutorial/bootstrap-5-tutorial), Volt has been built using only Vanilla JS.

 ## Bootstrap 5 Components

 Because it is created using the latest version of Bootstrap 5, every components and element is based on the latest Bootstrap 5 Sass variables and HTML markup.
 Check out the documentation of the components [here](https://themesberg.com/docs/volt-bootstrap-5-dashboard/components/accordions/).